jlehtimaki/drone-exporter/README.md

 # Drone Exporter
-Daemon to extract data from the Drone API and push it into a backend powered by a database driver.
+Daemon to extract data from the Drone API and push it into a backend powered by a database driver. \
+Docker image: quay.io/jlehtimaki/drone-exporter
 ## Key Features
 * Supports Multi-threaded, process 1 repo's builds per thread
 * On first boot, will grab all data from Drone and import it